 There are also other ways to configure your login credentials if you prefer.

-Finally, this post also optionally runs an object detection model that requires TensorFlow:
+In this tutorial we’ll use the UMAP technique for visualizing samples in a 2D scatterplot.
+We’ll also optionally run an object detection model that requires TensorFlow:

 Unlabeled dataset annotation¶